 Once you’ve selected the parameters for the report, Sotrender creates one within minutes.
 And there you have it – an extensive ready-to-share report.

-However, to make the most out of your marketing efforts, it’s essential that you leverage Instagram analytics well.
-By tracking the various important metrics, you’ll be better placed to make important marketing decisions for the platform.
+However, to make the most out of your marketing efforts, it’s essential to leverage Instagram analytics well.
+By tracking various metrics, you’ll be better placed to make important marketing decisions for the platform.

-These metrics include follower metrics, reach, profile views and clicks, impressions, user activities, and more.
+These Instagram metrics include follower metrics, reach, profile views and clicks, impressions, user activities, and more.